-ACRES NO. UNITS
+USE ACRES NO. UNITS

-327 70
+Residential 327 70

-22
+Full Time 22

-22
+Part Time 22

-26
+Vacant 26

-995
+Agriculture 995

-15 3
+Commercial 15 3

-5 1
+Clear Creek Lodge 5 1

-10 2
+Vacant 10 2

-no data on active mines) 229,809

-ACRES 327 995 15 5 10 no data on active mines) 229,809
+Mining (Many claims but no data on active mines)

+Open Space/Water/Vacant 229,809

-TOTAL 231,146
+Total 231,146

-- \ If the dwelling unit could not be identified with a particular parcel, or if the unit is on a parcel larger than five acres, then five acres were assigned to residential use associated with that unit. - \\ The basic distinction between occupied and vacant units was made by committee members.
-Distinctions between full-time (more than six months) and part-time residence was estimated by residence of owner according to Borough tax records. - \\\ Agricultural tracts identified from Borough assessment records.

-\\\\ A small part of Denali State Park lies within the planning area.
+- If the dwelling unit could not be identified with a particular parcel, or if the unit is on a parcel larger than five acres, then five acres were assigned to residential use associated with that unit - The basic distinction between occupied and vacant units was made by committee members.
+Distinctions between full-time (more than six months) and part-time residence were estimated by residence of owner according to Borough tax records. - Agricultural tracts identified from Borough assessment records. - A small part of Denali State Park lies within the planning area.